APPENDIX: Handling relative URI references

 - Relativizing absolute URIs within RO-Crate Root

-In an Attached RO-Crate, the RO-Crate Metadata File use relative URI references to identify files and directories contained within the RO-Crate Root and its children.
+In an Attached RO-Crate Package, the RO-Crate Metadata File use relative URI references to identify files and directories contained within the RO-Crate Root and its children.
 As described in section Describing entities in JSON-LD, relative URI references are also frequently used for identifying Contextual entities.

-Sometimes it is desired to make a Detached RO-Crate, e.g. for depositing or integrating the RO-Crate Metadata File into a knowledge graph or repository that is unable to preserve data files using their existing pathnames.
+Sometimes it is desired to make a Detached RO-Crate Package, e.g. for depositing or integrating the RO-Crate Metadata File into a knowledge graph or repository that is unable to preserve data files using their existing pathnames.
 In this case one needs to:

 - Decide on new Web locations for individual data files and update their absolute URI in